 An individual who has the required certifications and/or knowledge/skills of the route and activity.
-This role could be fulfilled by a teacher, a parent/guardian/volunteer or an employee of an outside provider, and must be approved by the school/board.
+This role could be fulfilled by a Teacher, a Volunteer, or an employee of an Outside Activity Provider and must be approved by the school/school board.
+Trip Guides have been instructed on their monitoring responsibilities.